 Exceptions for older vehicles

-If your vehicle was manufactured before 1990 it may be excluded from many of the standards requirements.
+Vehicles manufactured before 1990 may be excluded from many of the standards requirements.
 However, your vehicle must still meet the general safety requirements in the Land Transport Rules, and it must have at least front seat passenger safety belts if manufactured after 1955.

 Exceptions for left-hand drives and temporary imports